 \section{Conclusion}

 zs-DST is crucial for scalable TODs but remains challenged by insufficient cross-layer coordination, semantic conflation across domains, and corruption of pre-trained knowledge.
 HiCoLoRA overcomes these issues via a hierarchical LoRA design for dynamic context-prompt alignment, spectral clustering for domain-slot disentanglement, and SemSVD-Init for knowledge-preserving fine-tuning.
-Evaluations on MultiWOZ and SGD show that HiCoLoRA significantly outperforms previous SOTA approaches, improving average JGA by 5.4\% and 9.4\%, respectively.
-Limitations remain in highly idiosyncratic slot domains; future work will focus on slot-aware refinement to further strengthen HiCoLoRA's applicability in zs-DST.
+Evaluations in MultiWOZ and SGD show that HiCoLoRA significantly outperforms previous SOTA approaches, improving average JGA by 5.4\% and 9.4\%, respectively.
+Limitations remain in highly idiosyncratic slot domains, and future work will focus on slot aware refinement to further strengthen HiCoLoRA's applicability in zs-DST.